pdf-association/arlington-pdf-model/TestGrammar/README.md

 -f, --force       force the PDF version to the specified value (1,0, 1.1, ..., 2.0).
 Requires --pdf -t, --tsvdir      [required] folder containing Arlington PDF model TSV file set.
 -v, --validate    validate the Arlington PDF model.
--e, --extensions   a comma-separated list of extensions.
+-e, --extensions   a comma-separated list of extensions, or '*' for all extensions.

 Built using <pdf-sdk vX.Y.Z>
 ```